cryostatio/cryostat-legacy/README.md

 If no appropriate auth manager is configured or can be automatically determined then the fallback is the NoopAuthManager, which does no external validation calls and simply accepts any provided token or credentials.

+## INCOMING JMX CONNECTION AUTHENTICATION

+JMX connections into `container-jfr` are secured using the default username `"containerjfr"` and a randomly generated password.
+The environment variables `CONTAINER_JFR_RJMX_USER` and `CONTAINER_JFR_RJMX_PASS` can be used to override the default username and specify a password.